programminghistorian/jekyll/lessons/drafts/intro-to-bash.md

 There are two main command-line interfaces, or 'shells,' that many digital historians use.
 On OS X or many Linux installations, the shell is known as `bash`, or the 'Bourne-again shell.'
 For users on Windows-based systems, the command-line interface is by default `MS-DOS-based`, which uses different commands and [syntax](http://en.wikipedia.org/wiki/Syntax), but can often achieve similar tasks.
 This tutorial provides a basic introduction to the `bash` terminal, and Windows users can follow along by installing popular shells such as [Cygwin](https://www.cygwin.com/) or Git Bash (see below).

 This lesson uses a **[Unix shell](http://en.wikipedia.org/wiki/Unix_shell)**, which is a command-line interpreter that provides a user interface for the [Unix](http://en.wikipedia.org/wiki/Unix) operating system and for Unix-like systems.
 This lesson will cover a small number of basic commands.
-These constitute the building blocks upon which more complex commands can be constructed to fit your research data or project.
+By the end of this tutorial you will be able to navigate through your file system and find files, open them, perform basic data manipulation tasks such as combining and copying files, as well as both reading them and making relatively simple edits.
+These commands constitute the building blocks upon which more complex commands can be constructed to fit your research data or project.
 Readers wanting a reference guide that goes beyond this lesson are recommended to read Deborah S. Ray and Eric J. Ray, *Unix and Linux: Visual Quickstart Guide*, 4th edition (2009).

 ## Windows Only: Installing Git Bash